daniloc/MyFirstECS/README.md

 # My First ECS: A five minute intro to Entity Component System for visionOS

-If you are, as I am, new to building 3D software, you may be scratching your head at the ECS design pattern in RealityKit for visionOS.
+In learning to build for visionOS, I spent a lot of time scratching my head at the [ECS design pattern](https://developer.apple.com/documentation/visionOS/understanding-the-realitykit-modular-architecture) in RealityKit.
+This project is the crash course I wish I'd had.

 My First ECS is a five minute dive with: